-When using acrylic for projects, it’s common for customers to need to cut their own acrylic sheets at home.
-Maybe they bought acrylic in the wrong size, the right size wasn’t available when they purchased the plastic, or they’re just trying to reuse and repurpose an acrylic sheet for a DIY project.
-There’s a lot of reasons to cut acrylic, but there are special considerations to be made before cutting acrylic.
+When using acrylic for projects, it’s common for customers to need to cut their own plexiglass sheets at home.
+Maybe they bought their sheet of plexiglass acrylic in the wrong size, the right size wasn’t available when they purchased the plastic, or they’re just trying to reuse and repurpose an acrylic sheet for a DIY project.
+There are a lot of reasons to cut acrylic, but there are special considerations to be made before cutting acrylic.

-What’s the Easiest Way to Cut Acrylic Plastic?
+What’s the Easiest Way to Cut Acrylic Plastic or Plexiglass?

-While the recommended way to cut acrylic is with a high quality table saw, the simplest and most beginner-friendly way to cut acrylic is by using a scoring tool.
-However, keep in mind that you should only use this method on acrylic sheets that are 1/4th an inch thick or thinner.
+While the recommended way to cut acrylic is with a high-quality table saw, the simplest and most beginner-friendly way to cut plexiglass is by using a scoring tool.
+However, keep in mind that you should only use this method on acrylic sheets that are 1/4 of an inch thick or thinner.